gajus/turbowatch/README.md

 >       onChange: async ({ spawn }) => {
 >         await spawn`next dev`;
 >       },
+>       // Enabling this option modifies what Turbowatch logs and warns
+>       // you if your configuration is incompatible with persistent tasks.
+>       persistent: true,
 >     },
 >   ],
 > });